FraserTooth/go-to-sleep/README.md

 ```
 _Note: Remember to use HTML, not Markdown!_

+## Feature TODOs

+- Configurable 'Out Of Bounds'
+- Add more action types
+- Add a 'per Github contributer' timezone
+- Allow configuration of posting to a basic Slack webhook or sending an Email to send notifications outside of Github

 ## Testing

 Locally, run `npm install` to get everything up and running